groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/hungarian/java/document-loading/load-document-groupdocs-merger-java-guide/_index.md

 A: No hard limit, but very large files will consume more memory; follow the performance tips above.

 **Q: Do I need a separate license for each server?**
-A: One license covers unlimited deployments as long as you comply with the licensing terms.
+A: One license covers unlimited deployments as long comply with the licensing terms.

 ## Conclusion
 You now have a solid foundation for **load local document java** operations using GroupDocs.Merger.
-From setting up the dependency to troubleshooting common pitfalls, this guide equips you to integrate document manipulation seamlessly into any Java application.
-Ready for the next step?
+From setting up the dependency to troubleshooting common pitfalls, this guide equips you to integrate document manipulation seamlessly into any Java. for the next step?
 Try merging two PDFs or extracting specific pages—your workflow automation journey starts here.

 ---